nus-cs2103-AY2122S1/ip/docs/README.md

 _________________________

 ### Finding a task
 Tiger can also help find tasks based on a specific keyword.
 The search is not case sensitive, ie. `search woodlands` and `search Woodlands` should return the same list.
-The usage is `search [substring]`.
+The usage is `search [substring].`

-Example: `search Woodlands`: searches for tasks with task description containing the string "Woodlands".
+Example: `search Woodlands:` searches for tasks with task description containing the string "Woodlands".

 Expected outcome:
 ```
 [T] [M] Buy earphones at Woodlands
 ```
-> Substitutable keywords: `find`.
+> Substitutable keywords: `find.`

 _________________________

 ### Clearing all tasks
 If for some reason the list of tasks is too full, or the user is too lazy, the user can clear all the tasks at one go.
-The usage is `clear`.
+The usage is `clear.`

-Example: `clear`: clears all tasks.
+Example: `clear:` clears all tasks.

 Expected outcome:
 ```